Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Probabilistic exact support recovery

-In group testing, we aim to recover a binary vector $x$ from the measurement $y=A\circ x$, where $A$ is a binary matrix and the ``$\circ$" operation replaces the usual addition and multiplication to logical-or and logical-and.
-Meanwhile, in 1bCS, we aim to recover the support of a real vector $x\in \mathbb{R}^n$ from the measurement $y=\nz(Ax)$.
+In group testing, the goal is to recover a binary vector $x$ from measurements of the form $y = A \circ x$, where $A$ is a binary matrix and the operator ``$\circ$'' replaces the standard addition and multiplication with logical OR and AND, respectively.
+In contrast, in our one-bit compressed sensing (1bCS) setting, our objective is to recover the support of a real vector $x \in \mathbb{R}^n$ from measurements of the form $y = \nz(Ax)$.